with the recipe for goulash, Vienna’s paprika beef stew

 - Cube the meat: Wash and dry meat.
 Cut into big bite-size pieces around 2 in. or 5 cm.

 - Prepare the onions: Dice onions.
 To a large heavy-bottomed pot add vegetable oil and onions.
 Add a few pinches of salt.
-Turn on the heat to medium, stirring to sweat the onions evenly until golden brown, about 12 minutes.
+Turn on the heat to medium, stirring to sweat the onions evenly until golden brown (about 25 minutes — depending on the amount of onions).

 - Assemble the stew: Add tomato paste, garlic, dried marjoram, caraway, and finally sweet and hot paprika.
 Stir until fragrant and immediately add the cubes of beef.
 Stir to coat the meat and deglaze with the water to barely cover the meat.
 Add bay leaf.
 Season with salt, and pepper.